Hardness of Segment Cover, Contiguous SAT and Visibility with Uncertain Obstacles: Introduction

-\begin{Theorem} The problem SEGMENT COVER is NP-Complete.
-Hence, so is CONTIGUOUS SAT. \end{Theorem} The proof will occupy the Section \ref{section:reduction} of the paper.
-This result seems interesting especially when at the first sight the restriction on CONTIGUOUS SAT seems severe.
+Lemma \ref{l:equival} states that the above two problems are linear-time equivalent.
+Therefore, by the results of this paper, the contiguous SAT problem is also NP-hard.
+The segment cover problem provides a geometric view to contiguous SAT.
+This point of view has been useful in proving our results.

-We then try to compute an approximate solution.
-Indeed, very naturally the MAX-SAT problem can be used to find an approximate covering of the unit interval.
-In the other direction, we prove that there is a ratio $c<1$ such that there can be no algorithm computing a $c$-approximation of the optimal covering in polynomial time, unless P=NP, see Theorem \ref{theorem:maxsc}.
-In Addition, we define a second type of approximation in which we require that the covered interval returned by the approximation algorithm be a contiguous interval.
-We show that this approximation problem is not meaningful for general input, see Theorem \ref{theorem:contiguousmaxsc}.
+\paragraph{} We also consider a special case of the segment cover problem in which the input segments are all of equal length.
+We call this problem \emph{all-equal segment cover}.
+We show in Theorem \ref{theorem:allequal} that all-equal segment cover is NP-hard.
+From this result follows that a problem called Best-Case Connectivity (BCU) in \cite{CEF-etal17,cham} is NP-hard even in dimension 1.
+Therefore we strengthen a main result of \cite{CEF-etal17,cham} considerably.

-We also consider the case where the given intervals are all of equal length.
-This case can be seen to be related to 1-dimensional analog of the problem BCU of \cite{CEF-etal17}.
-We show in Theorem \ref{theorem:allequal} that the SEGMENT COVER remains NP-Complete with this restriction.
-We then deduce that 1-dimensional BCU is NP-hard.
-This strengthens the results of \cite{CEF-etal17} considerably.
-See Related Work for the definition of BCU.
+The BCU problem is defined as follows.
+Let $R_1, \ldots, R_n$ be $n$ closed regions in the $d$-dimensional Euclidean space.
+These are called \emph{uncertainty regions}.
+Find the minimum value of $r$ satisfying: there exist points $p_i \in R_i$ such that the union of the balls of radius $r$ centered at the $p_i$, $\bigcup_i B(p_i,r)$, is connected.
+In \cite{CEF-etal17,cham} it is shown that this problem is NP-hard in the plane, $d=2$, even when each uncertainty region is a pair of points.
+They leave the case $d=1$ open.
+We reduce this problem to the all-equal segment cover in Corollary \ref{c:BCU}.
+See Figure \ref{fig:bcu} for an example.